December | 2020

 The Sledgehammer is a magnificent paint brush, it is delicate and clumsy; difficult to use but can deliver the most fascinating brush stroke and in the end what goes up must come down... on the canvas..

-The technique is polar opposite of the Horsetail brush in Chinese Brush Painting, which Chris learned to control as a child; enduring lesson after lesson until he got it right.
+The technique is polar opposite of the Horsetail brush in Chinese Brush Painting, which he learned to control as a child; enduring lesson after lesson to make the perfect mark.

-His paintings attract people who are looking for authenticity.
-Each one is a miniature explosion that was captured using an acrylic polymer to record.
-It is fascinating to look closely and see that an arm of paint has spiraled around in the air 8-9 times twisting two colors together before it landed back on the canvas, it's fun to see how the paint jumps from the center explosion and creates small islands of bare canvas or "non-paint" near and around the parameter of the middle.
+Each painting is an explosion that was captured using an acrylic polymer to record.
+It is fascinating to look closely and see that an arm of paint has spiraled around in the air 8-9 times twisting two colors together before it landed back on the canvas, it's fun to see how the paint jumps from the center explosion and creates small islands of bare canvas or "non-paint" near and around the parameter of the middle of the expanse series color schemes.

 It's interesting to see all variations of color and the combinations which are created from the force, patterns that paint sometimes makes as it skips across the surface of the canvas, the indent in the cloth from the weight of the hammer, now and then breaking the fabric it pierces through to the wooden floor.